Frequently Asked Questions

 Temperament is the inborn part of us that determines how we react to people, places and things.
 In short, it is how people interact with their environments and the world around them.
 Temperament pinpoints our perception of ourselves and the people who love us.
 It is also the determining factor in how well we handle the stresses and pressures of life.
 Temperament can best be defined as spiritual genetics.
 Three are involved in the conception of a child; the mother, the father and the Creator.

-How do you use temperament in therapy?
+How do you use temperament in counseling?

 We will use the Arno Profile System (18-item questionnaire) to generate your temperament profile report and then begin the exploration into who you are.
 This exploration is valuable because it will help you to discover the strengths you may develop as well as the weaknesses you may resist.
 It will also reveal unmet needs that can cause stress and conflict in your life and your relationships with others.
 It is difficult to consider possible weaknesses in our lives, but if we are open to change, understanding our weaknesses can help us resolve conflicts and improve our relationships.